Hampton

 Cardinal Wolsey in the sixteenth century.
 It has become world famous for not

-only being the home of Charles I and II, Elizabeth I and Henry VIII, but also
+only being the home of Charles I and II, Elizabeth I and Henry VIII, but

-and in the surrounding grounds.
+palace and in the surrounding grounds.

 Jane

-Seymour, Henry VIII's third wife, died at the palace twelve days after giving
+Seymour, Henry VIII's third wife, died at the palace twelve days after

-carrying a candle.
+and carrying a candle.

 The